In this blogpost you’ll find the comprehensive Trello guide for new users, as well as powerful tips and tricks for advanced users.

 Other teams only use one board to set up team-sprints on product development.

 To create a Board, go to the “+” symbol in the top right of the screen and click “Create Board”.

 You then just need to name your Board and choose the background that will appear behind your Cards.

 You can also set your Board to be public, private or Team Visible – and, unless it’s useful for the Board to be accessible to the general public, it’s best to make it private or Team Visible.

 We’ll get to how to invite people to your board later, but it’s also worth noting that only people you invite to private boards can see them.
-That means that it’s perfectly possible to use Trello for work and to also have a private Board for things you need to do at home.
+That means that it’s perfectly possible to use Trello, or Trello alternatives, for work and to also have a private Board for things you need to do at home.

 To find all the Boards associated with your Trello account, go to the Boards button in the top left of the screen.

 Next, to populate your Board, you’ll want to create Lists.
 Note that you can create as many Lists as you like.